You will find general advice and guidance from the University on this site as well as information from the Government.

 You should submit your thesis to Moodle and Turnitin in the normal way.
 Copies of the thesis will be circulated by your school to the Examiners in PDF format.

-The Dean of the Graduate School has agreed that all PhD vivas can be conducted by video link via Skype, Zoom or other online video technology without the requirement for an independent observer.
+The Dean of the Graduate and Researcher College (formerly known as the Graduate School) has agreed that all PhD vivas can be conducted by video link via Skype, Zoom or other online video technology without the requirement for an independent observer.
 Students will be asked by the school to give their permission for their viva to take place via video link.
 Students can also make a request via their supervisor to have an independent supporter in the room with them at the viva exam.
 This person can be a colleague, member of staff or a friend.
 This person CANNOT participate in the viva and is there only to support the student.
 Where a viva cannot take place due to illness of the student or the examiners, an alternative date should be arranged for a video viva.

-If you wish to have a complete break from your studies due to the effects of Covid-19 (or other reasons) your school’s Postgraduate Administrator will provide you with the appropriate form and guide you through the process.
+If you wish to have a complete break from your studies due to the effects of Covid-19 (or other reasons) your school or division’s Postgraduate Administrator will provide you with the appropriate form and guide you through the process.
 Intermission requests will be approved in the normal way and you will be notified of this by your school.

-If the Graduate School can help with anything that your supervisor or School/Centre cannot, please do ask.
+If the Graduate and Researcher College can help with anything that your supervisor or School/Centre cannot, please do ask.
 We might not be in the office but we are still very much at work.
-Please contact us on email@example.com
+Please contact us on firstname.lastname@example.org.

 Further information for Graduate Teaching Assistants

-There will be no disruption to your normal GTA salary or stipend payments due to the University’s move to home working, as long as you remain fully registered at the University of Kent.
-Since the University has moved to online delivery of teaching, where possible GTAs should still be able to fulfil their teaching commitments (lectures, seminars) remotely.
+There will be no disruption to your normal GTA salary or stipend payments due to the University’s move to home working/online delivery, as long as you remain fully registered at the University of Kent.
+Since the University has moved to online delivery of teaching, where possible GTAs should still be able to fulfil their teaching commitments (lectures, seminars etc) remotely.
 Where this is not possible, your School may assign you other duties commensurate to a GTA contract.
 There will be no expectation that teaching which is cancelled is rolled over to the next year, beyond the maximum specified already in your GTA contract.
-Please contact HR or your school for more information.
+Please contact HR or your school for more information and do read your contract carefully.

 Further information for Research Council Funded students

 The UKRI and Research Council Consortia have confirmed that that there will be no disruption to your normal Research Council studentship funding while you remain registered at the University.
-Please see the UKRI website for more information and announcements and contact us if you have any questions.
+Please see the UKRI website for more information and announcements and contact the Geaduate and Researcher College if you have any questions.